Al-Hadi ila'l-Haqq Yahya: Early life

 Like all Shi'a imams, Yahya was opposed to the Abbasid Caliphate, but was also well aware of the failure of all past attempts by Shi'a candidates to stage a successful military uprising against the Abbasids, most notably the uprising of Muhammad al-Nafs al-Zakiyya in 762, the revolt of al-Husayn ibn Ali al-Abid in 786, and a number of failed Zaydi risings in the early 9th century.
 These failures had obliged his grandfather to abstain from proclaiming his daʿwa in public, even though his claim to the imamate had been recognized by various communities from the Hejaz, Iraq and Persia, who had sent him pledges of allegiance.
 The common factor of these revolts was that they had happened in the heartlands of the Islamic world—Iraq and the Hejaz—typically beginning with a public proclamation at Medina or Mecca.
 In marked contrast to their failures, anti-Abbasid movements on the periphery of the caliphate were more successful: Idris ibn Abdallah, fleeing from the suppression of the revolt of al-Husayn ibn Ali al-Abid, had founded a Zaydi state in what is now Morocco, while a distant relative of Yahya's, Hasan ibn Zayd, had founded a Zaydi state in Tabaristan, a mountainous region on the southern shores of the Caspian Sea.

 Between 884 and 889, Yahya and his family visited Tabaristan, then ruled by Muhammad ibn Zayd, a brother of the founder of the Zaydi state there.
 The family settled at Amol, the local capital, while the Zaydi imams were at the eastern region of Jurjan.
 Yahya quickly attracted attention, as his own uncles and cousins took to proclaiming him as the candidate for the imamate.
 These stories suggest that Yahya may have contemplated declaring his daʿwa at Amol.
 At any rate, the rumours surrounding him aroused the suspicions of Muhammad ibn Zayd, who was already ruling as imam.
 A khurūj by Yahya would inevitably be a challenge to Muhammad to relinquish his authority, and the latter's expected refusal would lead to an armed clash between the supporters of the two rivals.
-Yahya assured Muhammad that he had no such designs, but he soon learned of a plot to have him and his family arrested, forcing them to abandon Tabaristan in haste.
+Yahya assured Muhammad that he had no such plans, but he soon learned of a plot to have him and his family arrested, forcing them to abandon Tabaristan in haste.
 The family returned to the Hejaz, but Yahya appears to have also briefly visited the Abbasid capital, Baghdad.